Rich Dad Poor Dad Summary

 Join the Passive Investors CircleFrugality

-Just like we’ve talked about in a previous article, the author recommends living a life of frugality and using money that would have been spent on expenses to invest instead.
+Just like we’ve discussed in a previous article, the author recommends living a life of frugality and using money that would have been spent on expenses to invest instead.

 This is one of the keys to wealth.